What Makes a Website Credible? Top 5 Credibility Signals

 We’ve all been there.
 You head to Google for a quick answer to a question or problem, click on a website and say to yourself “something’s fishy here” and you head back to the search engine to browse through additional search results until you find a reputable website.
-There’s something “fishy” about non-credible websites – consumers know it when they see it, but most times they can’t put their finger on what makes them want to high-tail-it back to the search results.
+There’s something “fishy” about non-credible websites – consumers know it when they see it, but most times they can’t put their finger on what makes them want to high-tail-it back to the search results page they came from.

-Lots of distracting ads say to your visitors “we’re desperate”, “we don’t care how annoying our website is” and “we value clicks on our ads more than we care about you finding what you need”.
-While this rule mainly refers to adsense, banners and pop-ups for affiliated products and services.
-Ads which point to your own website can go overboard too.
-Banners and such that promote your own services/products are okay in moderation, but should be used sparingly.
+Lots of distracting ads say to your visitors “we’re desperate”, “we don’t care how annoying our website is”, and “we value clicks on our ads more than we care about you finding what you need”.
+While this rule mainly refers to Adsense ad units, banners, and pop-ups for affiliated products and services, ads that point to your own website can go overboard too.
+Banners and such that promote your own services/products are okay in moderation but should be used sparingly.

-Stale websites say to visitors “we’re lazy”, “we don’t care” and “we really didn’t want your business anyway”.
+Websites with outdated content say to visitors “we’re lazy”, “we don’t care”, and “we really didn’t want your business anyway”.
 It’s important that your website be updated regularly with information that reflects your current business.
 We all know that we should keep our contact information updated (we do right?), but what about those “about us” pages and service pages.
 Things change and your website should reflect the latest information on your company.

 If you really want to say – “we keep up with the latest trends” and “we know what we’re talking about”, start a blog and update it often.
-Blogs do a fantastic job of lending credibility to your company’s offerings and they are great for getting traffic to your websites via search engines – gratis.
+Even post-2020, blogs do a fantastic job of lending credibility to your company’s offerings and they are great for getting traffic to your websites via search engines – gratis.

-See #4 to find out what ugly websites say about your company.
-If your website looks like it came from a 1990’s time capsule, it’s not a good thing.
-While the 90’s don’t seem that long ago; on the internet it may as well have been a century ago.
 First impressions can last forever online and if the impression that your visitors get is one that comes from an outdated and/or slow-to-load web page and frustrating navigation – you are definitely sending people running (to your competition).
 The best course of action is to use a clean layout that’s not overly trendy (unless you like redesigning your website every couple of years) and make absolutely certain that your website is easy to use on a mobile phone.
 Google makes a free mobile-friendly website checker that will give you a load of information relative to this point.